faysal725/globeTech/README.md

-# Getting Started with Create React App
+# How to install and run the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Dependencies
+  fontawesome, React Router

 ## Available Scripts